openhab/openhab-addons/bundles/org.openhab.binding.revogi/README.md

 This binding is written to control Revogi devices.
 The first thing implemented is the [Revogi Smart Power Strip](https://www.revogi.com/smart-power/smart-power-strip-eu/#section6).
 The device has 6 power plugs that can be switched independently, or all together.

 It was hard to find out how to control it without internet access, but there's a way to use UDP packets.
-See the following [support document](https://github.com/andibraeu/revogismartstripcontrol/blob/master/doc/LAN%20UDP%20Control.pdf).
+See the following [support document](https://github.com/andibraeu/revogismartstripcontrol/blob/master/doc/LAN%20UDP%20Control.pdf) for details.
 This was the only document the Revogi support provided.

 ## Supported Things